 Review: Toyota Hilux (2015)

-Large and useable load bay, great off-road, wide choice of body styles, 3.5 tonne towing capacity.
+Excellent 2.8-litre engine.
+Large and useable load bay.
+Impressive off-road.
+Wide choice of body styles.
+3.5 tonne towing capacity.

 Recently Added To This Review

 4 June 2020 2.8-litre engine added to Hilux range